tpronk/somef-demo-repo/README.md

 If the repository is a short name, we will attempt to extract the longer version of the repository name
 # Description
 A description of what the software does.
-# Citation
-Preferred citation (usually in .bib form) as the authors have stated in their readme file.
 # Installation instructions
 A set of instructions that indicate how to install a target repository
 # Invocation